Homosexual behavior in animals

-Various non-human animal species exhibit behavior that can be interpreted as homosexual or bisexual.
+Various non-human animal species exhibit behavior that can be interpreted as homosexual or bisexual, often referred to as same-sex sexual behavior (SSSB) by scientists.
 This may include same-sex sexual activity, courtship, affection, pair bonding, and parenting among same-sex animal pairs.
-Various forms of this are found in every major geographic region and every major animal group.
+Various forms of this are found among a variety of vertebrate and arthropod taxonomic classes.
 The sexual behavior of non-human animals takes many different forms, even within the same species, though homosexual behavior is best known from social species.

-Scientists perceive homosexual behavior in animals to different degrees.
-According to Bruce Bagemihl, same-sex behavior (comprising courtship, sexual, pair-bonding, and parental activities) has been documented in over 450 species of animals worldwide.
-Although same-sex interactions involving genital contact have been reported in hundreds of animal species, they are routinely manifested in only a few, including humans.
-Simon LeVay stated that "[a]lthough homosexual behavior is very common in the animal world, it seems to be very uncommon that individual animals have a long-lasting predisposition to engage in such behavior to the exclusion of heterosexual activities.
-Thus, a homosexual orientation, if one can speak of such thing in animals, seems to be a rarity."
-The motivations for and implications of these behaviors are lensed through anthropocentric thinking; Bagemihl notes that any hypothesis is "necessarily an account of human interpretations of these phenomena".
+Scientists observe same-sex sexual behavior in animals in different degrees and forms among different species and clades.
+A 2019 paper states that it has been observed in over 1,500 species.
+Although same-sex interactions involving genital contact have been reported in many animal species, they are routinely manifested in only a few, including humans.
+Other than humans, the only known species to exhibit exclusive homosexual orientation is the domesticated sheep (Ovis aries), involving about 10% of males.
+The motivations for and implications of these behaviors are often lensed through anthropocentric thinking; Bruce Bagemihl states that any hypothesis is "necessarily an account of human interpretations of these phenomena".

-One species in which exclusive homosexual orientation occurs is the domesticated sheep (Ovis aries).
-"About 10% of rams (males), refuse to mate with ewes (females) but do readily mate with other rams."
+Proposed causes for same-sex sexual behavior vary across species.
+Theories include mistaken identity (especially for arthropods), sexually antagonistic selection, balancing selection, practice of behaviors needed for reproduction, expression of social dominance or submission, and social bonding.
+Genetic, hormonal, and neurological variations as a basis for individual behavioral differences within species have been proposed, and same-sex sexual behavior has been induced in laboratory animals by these means.

 In relation to humans

 Applying the term homosexual to animals

 The term homosexual was coined by the Hungarian writer and campaigner Karl Maria Kertbeny in 1868 to describe same-sex sexual attraction and sexual behavior in humans.
 Its use in animal studies has been controversial for two main reasons: animal sexuality and motivating factors have been and remain poorly understood, and the term has strong cultural implications in western society that are irrelevant for species other than humans.
 Thus homosexual behavior has been given a number of terms over the years.
-According to Bruce Bagemihl, when describing animals, the term homosexual is preferred over gay, lesbian, and other terms currently in use, as these are seen as even more bound to human homosexuality.
+According to Bagemihl, when describing animals, the term homosexual is preferred over gay, lesbian, and other terms currently in use, as these are seen as even more bound to human homosexuality.